15 Heroic Facts About Florence Nightingale

 The first true pie chart was drawn in 1801, 19 years before Nightingale was born.
 Still, historians recognize the nurse as an early adopter and promoter of the statistical tool.
 Her 1858 report, "Notes on Matters Affecting the Health, Efficiency and Hospital Administration of the British Army," includes the graph pictured above.
 Every slice represents a given month’s casualties, with the colors red, blue, and black designating death via "wounds," "preventable disease," and "other causes," respectively.

 Before things wrapped up in Crimea, Her Majesty rewarded Nightingale’s service by sending her a special brooch as a thank you.
 "It will be a very great satisfaction to me," the Queen declared, "when you return at last to these shores, to make the acquaintance of one who has set so bright an example to our sex."
-She’d get her wish when the pair met face-to-face in 1856—and they’d remain in contact for decades thereafter.
+She got her wish when the pair met face-to-face for the first time in 1856; they remained in contact for decades thereafter.

 The Lady with the Lamp used her influence to bring about significant changes at home.
 Between 1871 and 1875—long after the war was over—she successfully pushed for legislation that would force extant buildings into connecting with main drainage.
 The results speak for themselves: By 1935, Britain’s national life expectancy had increased by 20 years.